 Anyone who knows your Wi-Fi password can change their MAC address to a whitelisted one and gain access.
 Even if that doesn’t happen, you must manually enter your MAC address whenever you connect a new device.
 Otherwise, attackers can connect anytime, which would defeat the entire purpose.

 In the past, when most households had only a few gadgets, manually adding MAC addresses might have been manageable.
-However, with today’s multitude of devices—smartphones, tablets, smart TVs, and other smart home gadgets—keeping up with new connections can quickly become a nightmare.
+However, with today’s multitude of devices, such as smartphones, tablets, smart TVs, and other smart home gadgets, keeping up with new connections can quickly become a nightmare.
 Plus, the latest privacy features like the “iPhone’s Private Wi-Fi Address” randomize MAC addresses on a Wi-Fi to reduce device tracking and enhance privacy.
 This means a blocked device could reconnect using a new MAC address.

 3. Remove Your Wi-Fi from a Known Device